 So we did the very hard work of grabbing a few cold pints (and quarts) of different ice cream flavors and putting them through our ultra-scientific method — re: tasted them.
 Here are our picks for every kind of coffee ice cream you could be in the mood for!

 McConnell’s Turkish Coffee Ice Cream ($12 for 1 pint)

-Going strong for over 70 years, this Santa Barbara, California creamery's coffee ice cream is both as delicious and intense as its name suggests.
-It boasts roasty, dark chocolaty, nutty notes and some fine coffee grinds, too.
+Going strong for over 70 years, this Santa Barbara, California creamery's coffee ice cream is as delicious and intense as its name suggests.
+This Turkish coffee boasts of roasty, dark chocolate and nutty notes, and some fine espresso grinds, too.
 If you’re into that particular taste and texture, this is definitely the coffee ice cream I’d recommend tracking down!
 And even if you think coffee grounds aren’t your thing, well, the flavor is so good you might want to give it a shot anyways!

 Best grocery store pick

 Trader Joe’s Coffee Bean Blast Ice Cream, Trade Joe's stores, ($3.99 for 1 quart)

 Trader Joe’s coffee ice cream is also on the intense side and will make you an instant coffee ice cream lover if you’re a coffee drinker who favors dark roasts or espresso.
 Like McConnell’s, this one has some coffee grounds and particles mixed in, but they’re much finer and add flavor intensity without much in the way of texture.
 This one reminds me of a dark roast drip coffee with a good, but not overwhelming dose of condensed milk or heavy cream in it.